Estimated reading time: 5 minutes

 Use an exit interview form as a guide and have a casual conversation.

-Take good notes, be cordial and genuinely thankful for the response.
+Take good notes, be cordial, and be genuinely thankful for the response.

-5 Things You Can Learn By Doing An Exit Interview
+6 Things You Can Learn by Doing an Exit Interview

-Some employees will be bold and ask for more pay if they feel they deserve it.
+Some employees will be bold and ask for more pay if they think they deserve it.

 However, most will simply seek out other positions if they think it will benefit them financially.